Online tutoring: Concept and definitions

-The main advantage of private one-to-one tutoring was described by Benjamin Bloom (educator and psychologist) in 1984 in Two sigmas problem.
-The effect described by Bloom appears to carry over into online tutoring, although there is limited research to support this conclusion.
-In a rare study comparing the performance of students with access to online tutoring with that of students who did not have access to online tutoring remarked on the apparent tendency of the availability of online tutoring appeared to encourage students to stay in a course.

-Research is being completed using capability matrices to evaluate students.
-Once evaluated, the students are clustered into groups with like capabilities.
-Once grouped, the students can participate in online tutoring with students with similar capabilities allowing a group setting and participation.
-The capability matrices are then run again to track the changes in capability and track learning.
+History

+Online tutoring first emerged in the late 1990s with platforms like Tutor.com (founded in 1998) offering homework help and subject-based support.
+As broadband internet became widespread in the 2000s, online tutoring platforms grew rapidly.
+By the early 2010s, services like Chegg Tutors, Wyzant, and Khan Academy were leading the shift toward personalized, flexible online learning.

+The COVID-19 pandemic significantly accelerated online tutoring adoption as schools moved to remote learning.
+This shift made virtual tutoring a mainstream solution across education systems worldwide.

+In recent years, tutoring platforms have integrated AI, gamification, analytics dashboards, and adaptive learning engines.
+Some platforms such as Varsity Tutors or Third Space Learning now use AI tutors or assistants to enhance personalized instruction and scalability.

+Differences between online and face-to-face tutoring

+Online tutoring began gaining traction in the late 1990s and early 2000s with the rise of dial-up internet and early platforms like Tutor.com (founded in 1998).

+In the 2010s, improved broadband access, video conferencing tools (e.g., Skype, Zoom), and global marketplaces like Wyzant, Preply, and Chegg Tutors fueled adoption.

+The COVID-19 pandemic accelerated this trend further, making online tutoring a mainstream learning method across age groups.

+Recent advances now include AI-powered tutoring assistants, automated feedback systems, and interactive learning dashboards.

 Practice

 Differences between online and face-to-face tutoring

 In both online and face-to-face tutoring, similarities lie in the areas of group dynamics, need for roles within the group and design to encourage in-group interaction.
 Differences include the need for more facilitation to help structure discussions, with group roles emerging more slowly in the online setting.

 There is a spectrum of intervention in online discussions from occasional guidance (assignment assistance) to full-scale design and support of learning groups and tasks (instruction).
 The first of these is known as tactical online tutoring and the second as strategic online tutoring.